Head offices of the former CNEP bank, now BNP-Paribas,.

-Dr. Jürgen Eikenbusch, the spokesman for DAB Bank Munich, wrote the Post by email on Tuesday: “Because of bank secrecy [financial laws] we cannot provide you with concrete information about the account.
-We took the information very seriously and are examining the topic and are taking, if necessary. the corresponding measures.”
+Dr. Jürgen Eikenbusch, the spokesman for DAB Bank Munich, told the Post at the time: “Because of bank secrecy [financial laws] we cannot provide you with concrete information about the account.
+We took the information very seriously and are examining the topic and are taking, if necessary, the corresponding measures.”

 It is unclear if action by BNP Paribas against the BDS-Kampagne account is connected to possible violations of French anti-BDS or anti-terrorism laws.